nanakoohashi/Statistics/Theory.md

 - The notation F(x) is typically used for the cdf.
 ### Mean, variance, and standard deviation for continuous random variables
 -	The mean or expected value E(X), µ, of a continuous random variable X is a measure of the center of the distribution.
 The mean is a weighted average of the possible values of the random variable, with the pdf providing the weights.
 Graphically, the mean is where a pivot is placed so that the pdf balances.
+-	The variance, σ^2, of a continuous random variable X is a measure of the spread of a distribution.
+The variance, like the mean, is a weighted average.
+The variance averages the squared distance of each possible value of X from the mean, with weights provided by the pdf.
+The units of the variance are the units of X squared.
+Ex: If X is money, in dollars, the variance of X is measured in dollars squared.